Storytelling is a craft that small business owners need to improve their marketing.

 What makes that story interesting is simply that it has three elements.
 The first element is a sequence; the second being suspense, and the third being a rollercoaster.

 A good storyteller needs to know these three things.
 If you want to improve your storytelling, you need to understand that there needs to be a sequence.
 It needs to unfold one step at a time.
 This happens and that happens, then that happens.

-Now, what is a rollercoaster?
 A rollercoaster is just the ups-and-downs.
 The resurrection plant has no rain, then it has the puddle, that's good, but that's not good enough.
-It needs the rain to come and drop the petals to the floor and then just when everything's going good again, the sun comes up and dries it.
+It needs the rain to come and drop the petals to the floor and then just when everything's going well again, the sun comes up and dries it.
 We have that rollercoaster, that up-and-down.

 If you were to stand up in a crowded room and talk about a case study, immediately it doesn't matter what they are doing.
 It doesn't matter if they are looking at their phones, whatever they are doing, thinking about whatever they're thinking about, at that point in time the attention goes right to you.

 The power of the story is that capacity to hold or snap an audience out of whatever it's supposed to be doing.
 Today people are so captured or captivated by what they are doing that you need to snap them out very very quickly.
 That's what a story does really well.